tejaswinirayavarapu/ancient-temples-of-andhra-pradesh/README.md

-# ancient-temples-of-andhra-pradesh
+# Ancient Temples of Andhra Pradesh
-🛕 Ancient Temples of Andhra Pradesh
+# Ancient Temples of Andhra Pradesh
 This is a static website built using HTML, CSS, and Bootstrap, designed to showcase the rich cultural heritage and iconic temples of Andhra Pradesh, India.

 # Features